d0whc3r/cursor-template/docs/template-rules/steering-documents.md

 ---

-**Note**: These steering document rules are specific to this template repository and provide structured document generation capabilities for various decision-making scenarios.
+**Note**: These AI operational frameworks are specific to this template repository and represent the AI assistant's methodologies for generating structured documents across various decision-making scenarios.
+Each framework embodies the AI's operational approach to document generation in its respective domain.